Lie algebra deformations in characteristic 2: Introduction

-We started this paper intending to prove that the Jurman and Kaplansky algebras are deforms of more conventional simple Lie algebra such as the two non-isomorphic versions of the Lie algebra of Hamiltonian vector fields, and their divergence-free subalgebras, see \cite{LeP}, where they are introduced and interpreted as preserving various types of 2-forms.
-While this paper was being written, Grishkov published a note\footnote{Only now we realized that a draft of this note was available on Grishkov's home page since 2009 or so.} \cite{GJu} claiming that the Jurman algebra is {\bf isomorphic} to the (derived of) a Hamiltonian Lie algebra.
-Grishkov's paper is based on a difficult result due to Skryabin, and its main claim on isomorphism is not given explicitly, so we heard doubts if its main result is correct.
-It is correct: For an explicit isomorphism, see Proposition \ref{Jcocycles} in \S3.

-Amazingly, the existence of this isomorphism does not contradict the fact that the Jurman algebra is a deform corresponding to a cocycle personifying a non-trivial cohomology class of the (derived of the) Hamiltonian Lie algebra.
-Here is an example in characteristic 0.
+\sssec{Jurman and Kaplansky algebras as deforms} We started this paper intending to prove that the Jurman and Kaplansky algebras are deforms of more ``conventional" simple Lie algebras (such as the two nonisomorphic versions of the Lie algebra of Hamiltonian vector fields) and their divergence-free subalgebras (see \cite{LeP}).
+While this paper was being written, Grishkov published a note\footnote{A draft of this note was available on Grishkov's home page since 2009.} \cite{GJu} claiming that the Jurman algebra is \textbf{isomorphic} to the (derived of) a Hamiltonian Lie algebra.
+Grishkov's paper is based on a difficult result due to Skryabin, and its claim is implicit.
+Consequently, we heard doubts that it is correct.
+It IS correct: we give an explicit isomorphism in Prop.~\ref{Jcocycles}.
+Amazingly, the existence of this isomorphism does not contradict the fact that the Jurman algebra is a deform corresponding to a cocycle personifying a nontrivial cohomology class of the (derived of the) Hamiltonian Lie algebra: Jurman algebras are examples of ``semitrivial" deforms (see subsec.~\ref{semitr} and~\ref{semit}.

-\ssec{On limited information one derives from cohomology in describing deforms of Lie algebras} In characteristic $p$, there are known examples of simple Lie algebras $\fg$ such that $H^2(\fg;\fg)\neq 0$, all the cocycles constituting a basis of $H^2(\fg;\fg)$ are integrable, but the deforms are isomorphic to the initial Lie algebra $\fg$, see \cite{BLW}.
-Moreover, a situation where a non-trivial cocycle describes a linear global deformation, but the deformed algebra is isomorphic to non-deformed one, is possible in any characteristics, including $0$.
-Here is an example independent of characteristics: